wildone/synology-power-manager-nut-ecoflow/README.md

 ### End users (installing from a release)

 1. **DSM 7.1+** NAS (or Virtual DSM) with the EcoFlow UPS connected via USB.
-2. **Simple Permission Manager** package installed and activated so privileged NUT commands are auto-approved.\[ [source](https://github.com/XPEnology-Community/SimplePermissionManager) ]
+2. **Simple Permission Manager** package installed and activated so privileged NUT commands are auto-approved. https://github.com/XPEnology-Community/SimplePermissionManager
 3. Download the latest `PowerManagerNutEcoFlow-<version>.spk` from this repository’s Releases page and install it via Package Center → Manual Install.

 > Need additional background?
 Synology’s official UPS/NUT documentation and the EcoFlow guide in **`docs/EcoFlow User Manual.pdf`** remain excellent references, but they are not prerequisites for running the packaged release.